Annex C (informative) Compatibility [diff]

 Effect on original feature: Change to semantics of well-defined feature.

-Any ISO C programs that used any of these keywords as identifiers are not valid C++ programs.
+Any C programs that used any of these keywords as identifiers are not valid C++ programs.

 Difficulty of converting: Syntactic transformation.